1. Work requirements

 2. Equality considerations

-When determining which staff which staff can safely return on-site to undertake the agreed work, departments should make sure that equality issues are taken into account, including travel to work.
+In planning for a return to on-site working, departments must make sure that equality issues are taken into account, including arrangements for travel to work.

 3. Individual circumstances

-Some staff members may be unable to return to work on site in the immediate future.
+Some staff members may be unable to return to work on-site in the immediate future.
+For example:

-NB Information which staff provide about their health and personal circumstances must be treated in confidence and any records stored securely in the departmental HR office, in accordance with GDPR requirements.
+NB Information which staff provide about their health and personal circumstances must be treated in confidence and any records stored securely in the departmental HR office (or sent by password protected email to HR staff for secure electronic storage, where physical filing is not used or available) in accordance with GDPR requirements.

 In order to maintain safe working practices it may be necessary to consider some changes to working practices as part of a structured risk assessment and risk mitigation process.
 Risk assessments for the relevant work area must be taken into account.

 No one should be asked to return to the workplace, even intermittently, without being offered a conversation with their line manager, well in advance of the return date, at which any concerns can be explored.

 It may be agreed that some staff will work only part time on-site and part time at home, if they are able to do some of their work remotely, and have a suitable working environment at home (ie a space which meets DSE guidance and where they can work without distraction, etc.) Any staff who are required by the University to work reduced hours, for operational reasons, should be reassured that they will continue to receive their full normal pay.